 How does the Child Maintenance Service calculate child maintenance?

-After you apply, the Child Maintenance Service should contact HM Revenue & Customs to find out the other parent’s income.
+After you apply for child maintenance the Child Maintenance Service will contact HM Revenue & Customs to find out the other parent’s income.

 Child maintenance is reviewed each year.
-Payments may be affected by changes in circumstances, such as a change in the paying parent’s income or family circumstances.
+Payments may be affected by changes in the paying parent’s circumstances, such as a change in their income or family circumstances.
 The Child Maintenance Service should be told about these changes as soon as possible.

 If the paying parent, their employer, or accountant has not supplied gross income information to HM Revenue & Customs for use in making a child maintenance decision, the Child Maintenance Service can ask for this information.

-A “default maintenance decision” applies a default rate based on the number of children the paying parent must pay child maintenance for.
+A “default maintenance decision” is made where there is no information about the paying parent’s income.
+It is a fixed amount based on the number of children the paying parent must pay child maintenance for.

 The default rates are: